-RDA Orana gratefully acknowledges all the support it has received from all the stakeholders, especially Warren Shire Council that participated in this study.
+RDA Orana gratefully acknowledges all the support it has received from our stakeholders, especially the 12 LGAs that participated in this study.
 The authors would like to thank all the project advisors and contributors for their assistance and input to the project.